Double Star Calculator - Technical Documentation

 Parallax Significance (σ) Label Reliability Description

-0 ≤ σ < 3 LOW Noise The distance difference is not statistically significant.
-Difference is within measurement error.
-3D separation is unresolved.
+0 ≤ σ < 3 LOW Stat. unresolved The parallax difference is within the 3-sigma measurement uncertainty; 3D separation is statistically unresolved.

 3 ≤ σ < 5 MED Moderate Difference is likely real, but the 3D distance carries significant uncertainty.